Structure of Kerr black hole spacetimes in Weyl conformal gravity: Extremal limits and horizon temperatures

 vanishes $(D^{\mathcal{E}} = 0)$.
 This can be manipulated to yield the condition

-which precisely corresponds to equation (12) in \cite{Turner_2020}, giving the extremal horizon cosmological limit for the CG Schwarzschild case.
-This correspondence between the extremal horizon cosmological limit in the CG Schwarzschild case and the extremal ergosurface cosmological limit in the rotating CG Kerr case makes sense as $\Delta^{\mathcal{E}}$ \eqref{eq:rescaled ergo} has no dependence on the spin $a$.
+which precisely corresponds to equation (12) in~\cite{Turner_2020}, giving the extremal horizon cosmological limit for the CG Schwarzschild case.
+This correspondence between the extremal horizon cosmological limit in the CG Schwarzschild case and the extremal ergosurface cosmological limit in the rotating CG Kerr case makes sense.
+Since, as discussed earlier in subsection~\ref{subsection:ergoregions}, we are operating on the equatorial plane $(\theta = \frac{\uppi}{2})$, $\Delta^{\mathcal{E}}$~\eqref{eq:rescaled ergo} has no dependence on $a$.
 Of course, in the non-rotating CG Schwarzschild spacetimes, the horizons and ergosurfaces are identical.

 We then manipulate this to yield the extremal $\gamma$ value of